gfontenot/talks/map/Map.md

 ^ Or maybe we want to represent the context of a value that changes over time, in which case we might look at Signal

+^ Signal values are used in ReactiveCocoa, for example

 ^ Mapping over a Signal of values leaves us with a new signal containing the transformed values.

 ---